 - Toys for the encore: If you’re thinking about having another baby, you might want to hang onto some of Baby‘s best toys.
 If there was a special activity center, mini car, playhouse, or generally awesome toy that Baby loved, keep it around for a while to see if a little sister or brother will one day be able to use it.

 For the toys that don’t quite make the cut, you can still make sure they’re loved by another little person by donating them or giving them to friends or family members who have younger children.
-And if Baby is at all aware that you’re getting rid of some of her old toys, you might want to have a couple replacement items in mind.
+And if Baby is at all aware that you’re getting rid of some of their old toys, you might want to have a couple replacement items in mind.
 Just as you might be handing Baby‘s outgrown toys to your friends, you may also know someone with a child a bit older than yours.
 Sharing isn’t just for the little ones!